Spicy Cucumber Salad

 - After 30 minutes, or when desired amount of water has been released, wipe cucumbers with paper towels and place in plastic bowl.
 (The goal is to remove water as well as most of the salt.)

 - Stir in dressing, and toss enough to coat cucumbers with dressing.

 - Toast sesame seeds for about 30 seconds in dry pan over very hot heat, then sprinkle over salad.
 (I buy pre-toasted sesame seeds from the Asian grocer, but I still toast them for a few seconds to release the sesame flavor.)

 - Serve immediately and wait for compliments!

-If you don't have long European cucumbers I's use three medium cucumbers.
+If you don't have long European cucumbers I's use three medium cucumbers or 6-8 small Persian cucumbers would also be great.
 I'd use Golden Monkfruit Sweetener (affiliate link) for this salad, but use any sweetener of your choice.
 I used Chile Garlic Sauce (affiliate link) but any Asian type hot chile sauce will work.
 Use Gluten-Free Soy Sauce (affiliate link) for this recipe if needed.
 Don't use seasoned rice vinegar which contains sugar if you want a salad that's low in carbs.